 Alameda Park consisted of 400 hundred acres with trails and a large lake for boating.
 During its Golden Age, the park's rides included a large Ferris wheel, dodge-em cars, a merry-go-round, and a roller coaster.
 For food there was a restaurant and stands for ice cream, peanuts, and popcorn.
 Also on the grounds were a swimming pool, picnic shelters, a roller skating rink, a summer theater for "moving picture" displays, and a large pavilion that locals used regularly for dances.

 Park and community organizers brought in special acts over the years.
 Louis Armstrong, Fletcher Henderson, and King Oliver brought the nationwide jazz craze to Butler County.
 Local performances of Al Gumper’s band and "Slim Bryant and his Wildcats" entertained the park as well.
 In 1923 locals flocked to a boxing match hosted by Alameda.
-Not all of the visitors to Alameda park were so fashionable or entertaining.
-In 1926 the park hosted five thousand members of the Ku Klux Klan.
+Not all of the visitors to Alameda park were so fashionable or entertaining; in 1926 the park hosted 5,000 members of the Ku Klux Klan.

 As highway construction became more prevalent, street car businesses began to fail, and so did the popularity of "trolley parks" like Alameda.
 The Butler company discontinued streetcars in 1941, and the park closed in 1944.
 The County was approached and asked to buy the park lands, but they declined.
 The Nazarene Church bought the park on February 21, 1949 to serve as the location for their summer camp.
 The church used the park for nearly a decade before they acquired land elsewhere.